PyAntony/shape_positions/README.md

 # Shape Positions

-Package to calculate positions of 2 shapes in a Cartesian plane.
+Library to calculate positions of 2 shapes in a Cartesian plane.
 Shapes supported: rectangles and circles.
 Positions include:
 - containment: one shape containes the other.
 - intersection: shapes overlap (no containment).